FrankHJCuypers/gaai/DEVELOPMENT.md

 The keystore file is of type "JKS".
 It contains a 256 bits Elliptic Curve key on the NIST P-256 elliptic curve.
 This key is used with the *SHA-256 with ECDSA* signature algorithm to sign the APK.
-All of that is done automatically by gradle.
+All of that is done automatically by Gradle.

-For a *Github Action* build, the 4 values are stored in Github's [repository secrets](https://docs.github.com/en/actions/how-tos/writing-workflows/choosing-what-your-workflow-does/using-secrets-in-github-actions).
+For a *GitHub Action* build, the 4 values are stored in GitHub's [repository secrets](https://docs.github.com/en/actions/how-tos/writing-workflows/choosing-what-your-workflow-does/using-secrets-in-github-actions).
 The following 4 secrets are used: